News of the World royal phone hacking scandal: Goodman and Mulcaire trial

-During the subsequent court hearing, the jury were told that Goodman and Mulcaire made a total of 609 calls to the royal staff members' numbers, with Goodman making 487 calls, while Mulcaire made 122 calls.
+During the subsequent court hearing, the jury were told that Goodman and Mulcaire made a total of 609 calls to the royal staff members' numbers – 487 made by Goodman and 122 by Mulcaire.
 Over this period, the News of the World had paid Mulcaire £104,988 for his services, on top of which Goodman had additionally paid Mulcaire £12,300 in cash between 9 November 2005 and 7 August 2006, hiding Mulcaire's identity by using the code name Alexander on his expenses sheet.
-The court heard that Mulcaire had also hacked into the messages of: supermodel Elle Macpherson; publicist Max Clifford; MP Simon Hughes; football agent Skylet Andrew; and the Professional Footballers' Association's Gordon Taylor.
+The court heard that Mulcaire had also hacked into the messages of supermodel Elle Macpherson; publicist Max Clifford; MP Simon Hughes; football agent Skylet Andrew; and the Professional Footballers' Association's Gordon Taylor.

 On 26 January 2007, Mr Justice Gross jailed Goodman for four months, having previously pleaded guilty to the charges.
 His associate and private investigator Glenn Mulcaire, was imprisoned for six months.
 On the same day, it was announced that Andy Coulson had resigned as the editor of the News of the World a fortnight earlier.
 He was immediately replaced by former Sunday Mirror editor and previously executive editor of the New York Post, Colin Myler, hired by News International Chairman Les Hinton.

 Unfair dismissal claim

-Goodman subsequently filed an unfair dismissal claim against News Group Newspapers Limited, his former employer and the publisher of The Sun and The News of the World.
+Goodman subsequently filed an unfair dismissal claim against News Group Newspapers Limited, his former employer and the publisher of The Sun and the News of the World.
 Goodman started his claim against his former employer, engaging defence lawyer John Kelsey-Fry, on the grounds that the practice of phone hacking was widespread at the newspaper group.
 To defend their case, News International hired London-based media specialist solicitors Harbottle & Lewis.

 During its work for News International, Harbottle & Lewis took possession of hundreds of internal emails.
 In a letter dated 29 May 2007, sent to News International head of legal affairs Jon Chapman, Lawrence Abramson of Harbottle & Lewis wrote that:

 This letter was subsequently used by various News International executives in their defence during a parliamentary investigation into phone hacking in 2009.

 Chapman then wrote to News International chairman Les Hinton, that the company was likely to lose the case filed by Goodman, based on grounds of failing to follow specified contractual employment law procedure.
 This could result in a payment of £60,600 to Goodman, plus his notice period.
-Hinton hence authorised an out of court settlement to Goodman, covering the sum indicated by Chapman, plus Goodman's legal costs.
-After settlement of Goodman's case, a similar amount was authorised to Mulcaire after he also started legal action, again settled out of court on Hinton's authorisation.
+Hinton therefore authorised an out-of-court settlement to Goodman, covering the sum indicated by Chapman, plus Goodman's legal costs.
+After settlement of Goodman's case, a similar amount was authorised to Mulcaire after he also started legal action, again settled out-of-court on Hinton's authorisation.